The Lord’s Day Evening

 God is His own interpreter and He will make it plain.”

 one of the pillars that leads eventually to the edifice, which is Christ

 May God bless His Word to us.
 Let’s

 Please stand and receive the Lord’s benediction.

 Grace, mercy, and peace from God our Father and the Lord Jesus Christ, be with

-© First Presbyterian Church.
+© 2019 First Presbyterian Church.

 This transcribed message has been lightly edited and formatted for the Web site.
 No attempt has been made, however, to alter the basic extemporaneous delivery style, or to produce a grammatically accurate, publication-ready manuscript conforming to an established style template.